How SFCM Helped Jake Heggie Perfect His GRAMMY-Winning Opera 'Intelligence'

 "Third time's the charm," Jake Heggie jokes of his 2026 GRAMMY win for his Civil War-era opera Intelligence.

-With librettist Gene Scheer, Heggie set the true story of Elizabeth Van Lew and Mary Jane Bowser to music choreographed by director/choreographer Jawole Willa Jo Zollaby.
+With librettist Gene Scheer, Heggie set the true story of Elizabeth Van Lew and Mary Jane Bowser to music choreographed by director/choreographer Jawole Willa Jo Zollar.
 Van Lew, despite being from a prominent Confederate family, was secretly running a pro-Union spy ring, and sent Bowser, born into slavery into the Van Lew household, to live in the Confederate White House to further their efforts.
 But that synopsis barely scratches the surface of the women's relationship, and it's a story made all the more incredible by the fact that it was pitched to Heggie by a complete stranger, whose identity he still doesn't know.

 "People come up to me with ideas for operas all the time," Heggie says, "usually followed by their life story."
-He was at an event at the Smithsonian and during a break, was approached by a museum docent, who asked him if he'd heard of Van Lew and Bowser.
+He was at an event at the Smithsonian and during a break, was approached by a museum docent, who asked if he'd heard of Van Lew and Bowser.
 "He said, 'It's an incredible story and you need to tell it with an opera,'" Heggie remembers, "and so I started looking them up and he walked away.
-I still have no idea who it was.
+I still have no idea who he was.
 He's never identified himself."

 Heggie's own mentors go into the teaching lineage he's now a part of at the Conservatory.
 "They guided me and helped me and told me things like, 'As your friend, I need to tell you something: Don't wear those pants.
 Don't go out like that,'" he jokes.